hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923045v3-kimi-dev-agentless-training-as-skill-prior-for-swe-agents.md

 ---
 layout: default
-title: Kimi-Dev: Agentless Training as Skill Prior for SWE-Agents
+title: "Kimi-Dev: Agentless Training as Skill Prior for SWE-Agents"
 ---

 # Kimi-Dev: Agentless Training as Skill Prior for SWE-Agents